-It’s a fellowship program that invites a small group of do-gooders in the apparel industry to come together for three days to collaborate on social or environmental solutions for their organizations.
+It’s an opportunity for a small group of socially and environmentally responsible entrepreneurs in the apparel industry to come together for three days to collaborate on sustainability solutions for their organizations.

-It’s a chance to dream bigger and bolder, surrounded by a community of mentors, experts and peers that can help them make an impact faster.
+It’s a chance to dream bigger and bolder, and learn from a community of mentors, experts, and peers that can help fellows make an impact faster.

-Each year the Collaboratory will focus on a different sustainability topic that the apparel industry is working to tackle.
-The focus of the inaugural class was on reducing water impact and we brought together a group committed to doing interesting work in this space.
-Innovative solutions were eligible for up to $50,000 in funding.
+Each year, the Collaboratory focuses on a different sustainability challenge facing the apparel industry.
+The focus of the second class is climate change, and we are bringing together a group committed to doing interesting work in this space.
+After a workshop weekend, fellows will have the opportunity to apply for up to $50,000 in funding to pursue bold solutions to reduce their organization’s, or the apparel industry’s, climate impact.

-The program is designed for emerging entrepreneurs and social entrepreneurs in the fashion and apparel industry who are passionate about doing the right thing for people and the planet.
+The program is designed for emerging entrepreneurs and social entrepreneurs in the apparel industry who are passionate about doing the right thing for people and the planet.

 They should be curious, determined and values-driven.
 Open to new ideas and eager to learn.
 Excited to build a community of like-minded individuals.
 Committed to act on what they learn through the LS&Co.
 Collaboratory.